ThKrypt/QualCoder/Home.md

 There is no desktop icon launch right now for QualCoder.
 Open a new Terminal window in the directory and launch with python qualcoder.py.

+# Starting QualCoder

+### Linux
+If you have successfully installed the debian package or sucessfully run the install.sh script there will be a program launcher.
+Double-click to start.

+Alternatively, using the terminal, move to the inner QualCoder folder and open the qualcoder.py file:

+python3 qualcoder.py

+### Windows
+In Windows create a shortcut to the qualcoder.py file and double click to open.
+Alternatively, using the command prompt, move to the directory and open the qualcoder.py file:

+python3 qualcoder.py

+### Mac OS
+There is no desktop icon launch right now for QualCoder.
+Open a new Terminal window in the directory and launch with python qualcoder.py.

+## Backups

+QualCoder does make a backup of a project when the project is first opened.
+I recommend that you make a backup before doing any substantial changes, such as reorganising codes and categories.

 Edition April 2019 Author: Colin Curtain ccbogel@hotmail.com